Pediatric Neurosurgery

 Causes in pediatrics are often peripartum (= during, shortly before or after birth) bleeding into the ventricular system (= cavity system inside the brain; also: cerebral ventricles) or tumors, which can cause a blockage of the liquor drainage pathways and a disturbance of the liquor resorption.
 Liquor here refers to the body’s own fluid, also called brain fluid, that circulates in the cavity systems.
 Thus, temporary puncture chambers can be implanted in the cerebral ventricles in cases of internal bleeding.
 Through these puncture chambers, a small amount of CSF (= cerebrospinal fluid or “liquor”) can be removed daily until the bleeding is absorbed into the blood or lymphatis.

 The classic treatment for hydrocephalus is the installation of a ventriculo-peritoneal shunt (VP shunt).
 This means the establishment of a connection between cerebral ventricle and the abdominal cavity via a thin, subcutaneous (= lying under the skin) tube in conjunction with a valve to shunt (= drain) the CSF.
 Although technology has evolved in recent decades, these shunt systems are still prone to blockages and infections.
-For this reason, such “foreign body implantation” always remains the last choice.
+For this reason, in pediatric neurosurgery, such ‘foreign body implantation’ always remains the last choice.

 Due to the comparatively high risk of neurological deficits, this procedure is only performed if the clinical picture corresponds to the isolated 4th ventricle.
 In this case, the 4th ventricle is cut off from the other CSF chambers e.g. by postmeningitic membranes (inflammatory areas of the cerebral membrane) and the CSF production in this area leads to the development of a progressive hydrocephalus of the posterior cranial fossa.